DeKalb–Peachtree Airport: Naval Air Station Atlanta

 In 1940, the United States government authorized construction of a military airport on the former site of the Chamblee camp.
 The airport began operations on March 22, 1941, a few months before the U.S. entry into World War II, as Naval Air Station Atlanta.
 The airport was from the county by the United States Navy.

 Barracks constructed at the facility during the war became classrooms in late 1948 for Southern Technical Institute, a new engineering technology school created by Georgia Tech for former soldiers.

 Naval Air Station Atlanta subsequently moved to Marietta on the south side of what is now called Dobbins Air Reserve Base.
-NAS Atlanta was ultimately closed by BRAC action in 2009, and became General Lucius D. Clay National Guard Center.
+NAS Atlanta was ultimately closed by Base Realignment and Closure Commission (BRAC) action in 2009, and became General Lucius D. Clay National Guard Center.

 Like NAS Atlanta, the Southern Technical Institute moved from PDK in 1958, to land donated by Dobbins, and it now operates as Southern Polytechnic College of Engineering and Engineering Technology, a part of Kennesaw State University.